4 Types of Tools to Save You Time & Earn You Money

 Freelance designers and other freelancers should take advantage of time-saving business tools whenever they can.
 In this post, I’ll outline four different types of tools that you might find helpful in your freelancing design business.
 If you like this post, you might also enjoy reading 35+ of Your Favorite Software Tools.

 Tool Type #1: Customer Relationship Management (CRM) Tools

 Since business is based on trust and trust is based on relationship, these tools can be quite helpful for any small business owner.
 CRM tools help you keep track of your client information.
 Many also include ways to interact directly with your clients.
+The Service Cloud lets you manage your business’s customer service across all platforms.
 A few include social media management.

 Some examples of CRM tools include:

 - SugarCRM–This is a popular open-source CRM tool with many levels of functionality.
 It can help a business to develop quotes.
 It also can integrate with smart phones and includes plug-ins for popular packages such as MS Word, Excel and Outlook.

 - SproutSocial–This tool focuses on social media management tools and includes many reports such as key word tracking.
 This package also integrates with mobile devices.
 A small business can get started with this package for well under a hundred dollars.

 - Nimble–Nimble also focuses on tracking social media contacts.
 It can be integrated with many third party applications such as Wufoo, MailChimp, and HubSpot.
 Best of all, Nimble is free for personal use.

 - Rapportive–This CRM tool works inside of Gmail to help you track your contacts.
 You can see who your contacts are at a glance.
 Right now, Rapportive is free for FireFox, Safari, Mailplane, and Chrome.

 If you’ve been letting prospective clients slip through the cracks, you may need a CRM tool.